 To improve at the full squat, you must be consistent and gradually make it harder over time.
 Start with the static holds but also be sure to actively move in and out of a full squat in many different ways.
 Another method of progressively overloading your squat is to accumulate 1 minute of time in a full squat on day 1, 2 minutes on the next day, and so on (until you reach 30 min on day 30).

-Five simple movements can teach you loads about climb-up technique while also helping to build the specific strength you need to progress.
-To help send your first level 1 and level 2 climb-ups, try these drills:
+5 simple movements can teach you loads about climb-up technique, while also helping to build the specific strength you need to progress.
+To help send your first level 1 and level 2 climb-ups, try these drills.

 Cat hang leg press (full ROM, base grip)

-This harmless-looking movement exposes weak links in many people’s climb-up.
-The cat hang leg press is useful for building two key parts of the climb-up; a stronger grip and the skill of pushing straight into the wall through your feet (not down, AKA “smearing” in climbing).
+The cat hang leg press may expose weak links in your climb-up.
+This underrated movement is good for building 2 key parts of the climb-up: 1) grip strength 2) the skill of pushing straight into the wall through your feet (aka “smearing” in climbing).